+As an EcoBroker and NAR GREEN designee, I provide value added service to my clients.
+Being mindful of my clients interest in reducing their energy bills, indoor air quality, and living in a healthy environment are important to me.
 My prior experience in banking, insurance, securities and property management enable me to examine every aspect of a real estate transaction.
 Having formerly relocated numerous times around the country, I understand the ins and outs that homeowners face both buying and selling when relocating to Scottsdale and the surrounding areas.
-Having also bought and sold investment properties, I’m also keenly aware of what makes a good investment – in an investment property and in your primary residence.
-My experience in the greater Phoenix Metro area allows me to work extensively to help buyers and sellers meet their real estate goals.
+Having also bought and sold investment properties, I’m also keenly aware of what … [Read More]

 People who already have a home usually need the funds from the closing to secure their next purchase.
 If a “move-up” buyer wants to buy a home during a depressed market, that means they usually have one to sell themselves.
 Timing becomes very important and negotiations become more involved so neither party is forced into short-term housing or find themselves in rent-back situation because closing dates couldn’t match up.
 It’s important to work closely with your Realtor, your lender and be made aware with frequent updates … [Read More...]